atilag/ComplexityRadar/README.md

 # Complexity Radar
 [![License](https://img.shields.io/github/license/atilag/ComplexityRadar.svg?style=popout-square)](https://opensource.org/licenses/Apache-2.0)<!--- long-description-skip-begin -->[![Release](https://img.shields.io/github/release/atilag/ComplexityRadar.svg?style=popout-square)](https://github.com/atilag/ComplexityRadar/releases)<!--- long-description-skip-end -->

-**Complexity Radar** is a tool that shows what are the most changed files in a Github repository, and what is the complexity index for these files.
-It uses several techniques to measure complexity like [Cognitive Complexity](https://www.sonarsource.com/docs/CognitiveComplexity.pdf) by G. Ann Campbell, or Afferent/Efferent coupling.
+Complexity Radar is a tool that shows the most changed files in a GitHub repository and the complexity index for these files.
+It uses several techniques to measure complexity, like [Cognitive Complexity](https://www.sonarsource.com/docs/CognitiveComplexity.pdf) by G. Ann Campbell or Afferent/Efferent coupling.

-The purpose of this tool is to help teams dealing with large-scale software projects to have more educated decisions on where to focus in order to reduce complexity of the codebase.
+This tool aims to help teams dealing with large-scale software projects have more educated decisions on where to focus on reducing the complexity of the codebase.

 ## Installation